Elizabeth Cobbs

-Elizabeth Cobbs is an American historian, commentator and author of nine books including three novels, a history textbook and five non-fiction works.
+Elizabeth Cobbs (born July 28, 1956) is an American historian, commentator and author of nine books including three novels, a history textbook and five non-fiction works.
 She retired from Melbern G. Glasscock Chair in American History at Texas A&M University (2015-2023), following upon a four-decade career in California where she began working for the Center for Women's Studies and Services as a teenager.
 She writes on the subjects of feminism and human rights, and the history of U.S. foreign relations.
 She is known for advancing the controversial theory that the United States is not an empire, challenging a common scholarly assumption.
 She asserts instead that the federal government has played the role of “umpire” at home and abroad since 1776.

 She is also credited as a screenwriter on the film adaptation of her book American Umpire, as a producer on the film adaptation of her book The Hello Girls, and as a screenwriter and producer of the public television documentary CyberWork and the American Dream: The History and Future of Work in the Age of Artificial Intelligence.

 Biography

-Elizabeth Cobbs was born on July 28, 1956 in Gardena, California.
+Cobbs was born on July 28, 1956 in Gardena, California.
 Cobbs studied literature at the University of California, San Diego and graduated summa cum laude in 1983.
 She earned her M.A. and PhD in American History from Stanford University in 1988.
 While at Stanford, she won the David Potter Award for Outstanding History Graduate Student.
 Following graduation, she won the Allan Nevins Prize from the Society of American Historians for the Best Dissertation on U.S. History.

 She taught nine years at the University of San Diego, becoming chair of the History Department, and then accepted the Dwight E. Stanford Chair in American Foreign Relations at San Diego State University.
 She has been a Fulbright scholar in Ireland and a Fellow at the Woodrow Wilson International Center for Scholars in Washington D.C and a Senior Fellow of Stanford's Hoover Institution.

-Elizabeth Cobbs served on the jury for the Pulitzer Prize in History in 2008.
+Cobbs served on the jury for the Pulitzer Prize in History in 2008.
 She also served two terms on the Historical Advisory Committee of the US State Department from 1999 to 2006, advising on transparency in government and the declassification of top secret documents and transparency in government.

 Professional background

-Elizabeth Cobbs started her writing career at the age of 15 as a community organizer and publications coordinator for the Center for Women's Studies and Services in Southern California.
+Cobbs started her writing career at the age of 15 as a community organizer and publications coordinator for the Center for Women's Studies and Services in Southern California.
 During this period, she founded and headed several innovative projects for adults and young people supported partly by the Robert F. Kennedy Memorial.
 She received the international John D. Rockefeller Youth Award in 1979, at the age of 23 for her services to humanity.